← Back to all posts

 The fire of fires is real, but it has a condition.

 Nothing burns if you don't light it.
-The subscriptions don't cancel themselves.
-The workflows don't migrate themselves.
-The team members who built habits around the old tools don't switch without a nudge.
-I'm not the first person in the world to notice the SaaS stack is replaceable.
-I might be the first person on my block to actually go and replace it, and the only reason I did was that I treated it like a project with a deadline instead of an interesting idea.
+The subs don't cancel on their own.
+The workflows don't move on their own.
+Your team built habits on the old tools.
+They won't switch without a push.
+I'm not the first to see that the SaaS stack can be swapped out.
+I might be the first on my block to actually do it.
+The only reason I did?
+I treated it like a project with a deadline.
+Not a neat idea to think about.

 If you read Daniel's essay and nod, give yourself a calendar quarter.
 Pick three tools.
 Replace those three.
 See how it feels.
 You will be shocked at what you don't miss.